 Our English curriculum is meaningful and provides children with real reasons to write, whether to explain, persuade, inform or instruct.
 These writing opportunities are embedded within our texts and often link to other curriculum areas.
 Spoken language is developed through debate, drama and discussion using the issues raised through, and within, the text.
 We believe that children should be excited by literature, confident with their own abilities of reading, writing and spoken language.

 Speaking & listening is not taught explicitly; it permeates every element of school life.
-A key strength of our curriculum is in the time dedicated across the school to the use of drama to support writing.
 Children are given the opportunity to rehearse and practice their ideas before committing them to paper.
-This is a particularly successful strategy for reluctant writers.

 Teachers plan rich and varied writing tasks that where possible relate to the topic being studied at the time.
 Our teaching of writing offers;